eclipse-bluechi/bluechi/doc/docs/api/description.md

     When a proxy is not needed anymore it is being removed on the node and a `ProxyRemoved` is emitted to notify the manager.

-### interface org.containers.hirte.Metrics
+### interface io.github.eclipse-bluechi.bluechi.Metrics

 This interface is provides signals for collecting metrics.
-It is created by calling `EnableMetrics` on the `org.containers.hirte.Manager` interface and removed by calling `DisableMetrics`.
+It is created by calling `EnableMetrics` on the `io.github.eclipse-bluechi.bluechi.Manager` interface and removed by calling `DisableMetrics`.

 #### Signals

   * `StartUnitJobMetrics(s node_name, s job_id, s unit, t job_measured_time_micros, t unit_start_prop_time_micros)`

-    `StartUnitJobMetrics` will be emitted when a `Start` operation processed by Hirte finishes and the collection of metrics has been enabled previously.
+    `StartUnitJobMetrics` will be emitted when a `Start` operation processed by BlueChi finishes and the collection of metrics has been enabled previously.

   * `AgentJobMetrics(s node_name, s unit, s method, t systemd_job_time_micros)`

-    `AgentJobMetrics` will be emitted for all unit lifecycle operations (e.g. `Start`, `Stop`, `Reload`, etc.) processed by Hirte when these finish and the collection of metrics has been enabled previously.
+    `AgentJobMetrics` will be emitted for all unit lifecycle operations (e.g. `Start`, `Stop`, `Reload`, etc.) processed by BlueChi when these finish and the collection of metrics has been enabled previously.

 ## Internal D-Bus APIs

-The above APIs are the public facing ones that users of Hirte would use.
+The above APIs are the public facing ones that users of BlueChi would use.
 Additionally there are additional APIs that are used internally to synchronize between the manager and the nodes, and sometimes internally on a node.
 We here describe these APIs.

-### interface org.containers.hirte.internal.Manager
+### interface io.github.eclipse-bluechi.bluechi.internal.Manager

 When a node connects to the manager it does so not via the public API, but via a direct peer-to-peer connection.
 On this connection the regular Manager API is not available, instead we're using internal Manager object as the basic data.

-Object path: `/org/containers/hirte/internal`
+Object path: `/io/github/eclipse_bluechi/bluechi/internal`

 #### Methods